All of Us (initiative): Enrollment

 By January 2018 an initial pilot project had enrolled about 10,000 people and 2022 was targeted for one million people.
-As of May 2019, enrollment numbers at the one-year launch anniversary are 187,000+ participants, with more than 132,000 who have given biosamples.
+As of May 2019, enrollment numbers at the one-year launch anniversary are 187,000+ participants.
+More than 132,000 have already given biosamples.

-The NIH reported in May 2018 that they were pleased with high enrollment by underrepresented groups including communities of color and individuals with lower incomes.
+The NIH reported in May 2018 that they were pleased with the high enrollment by underrepresented groups including communities of color and individuals with lower incomes.
 Up to three-quarters of beta phase participants came from those communities.

-Program Partners
+Program partners

-All of Us has more than 100 partners and champions working together to implement and support the mission and goals of the research program.
+All of Us has more than 100 partners working to implement and support the mission and goals of the research.
 Google life sciences startup Verily Life Sciences, a Google "moonshot" with a goal of "transform[ing] the way we detect, prevent, and manage disease" is one partner.
 The initiative was identified by a 2019 review as involving the public in every stage of the research.

-Program Budget
+Program budget

 The All of Us Research Program budget has increased every year since it launched: FY2016 - $130 million; FY2017 - $230 million; and FY2018 - $290 million.